 4. Hearings and deliberations

-Oral hearings provide opportunities for:
+Oral hearings can provide opportunities for:

 Opening statements outlining each party’s case